13 Steps to Better Relationships...and Peace of Mind

 2. Assess the relationship area that needs work and set a specific goal.

 For example, if you don’t have a strong social network, your general goal might be to build a better one.
 You can seek out friends from a variety of sources—family, work, spiritual organizations, 12-step groups, hobby groups, groups with a common purpose, and teams.
-Your specific goal could be: “To join one group where I can share my interest in ___.”
+Your specific goal could be: “Join one group where I can share my interest in ___.”

 Of course you have to respect your own nature.
 If you are an introvert, you might prefer to choose one person from your existing network to get to know better.
 Or, if your network consumes too much of your time already, consider a goal to prune it.